elinscott/ase_koopmans/doc/workshop/workshop.rst

 * gather the community of *both* users and developers
 * present new features
-* showcase packages build on ASE
+* showcase packages built on ASE
 * discuss future developments

 The workshop will feature